 While the Cuba story is a fun one, Vanity Fair reports that “a thorough review of Mary and Doug’s schedule reveals no trips to Cuba—and they never made a film there during their marriage.”
-This certainly throws a wrench in the tale, but it doesn’t necessarily mean that the drink wasn’t made in Pickford’s honor.
+This throws a wrench in the tale, but it doesn’t necessarily mean that the drink wasn’t made in Pickford’s honor.

 We do know that the Mary Pickford cocktail first appeared in print in 1928 with the publishing of Basil Woon’s cocktail book, “When It’s Cocktail Time in Cuba,” and again in the 1930 edition of “The Savoy Cocktail Book” by legendary bartender Harry Craddock.
-And throughout history, one thing about this drink has been clear in that fresh pineapple juice is key (this is true for most juices where cocktails are concerned, though you can also play around with some more sustainable methods, such as citrus stock).

 1 1/2 ounces white rum

 1 1/2 ounces pineapple juice

 6 drops maraschino liqueur

-Shake, and strain into a chilled cocktail glass.
+Strain into a chilled cocktail glass.